Rakshitha081204/RhythmicTunes/README.md

 React.js: For building the interactive and dynamic user interface.
 Node.js & npm: To set up the development environment and manage dependencies.
 Vite: A modern build tool used to set up and run the React app efficiently.

 What I Learned:
 React.js Fundamentals: Gained experience in creating dynamic UIs with state and props.
 Application Architecture: Understood component-based development in React.
 Backend Integration: Learned basic backend setup for streaming functionality.
-User Experience Design: Improved skills in designing seamless user interfa
+User Experience Design: Improved skills in designing seamless user interface